waktaplay/discord-oidc-worker/README.md

 This example would allow me to access the application if I was myself on Discord or if I was a member of a specific server:
 ![](https://up.erisa.uk/firefox_1w0BXtk80X.png)

 ## Security

 If you find a security vulnerability in this repository, do NOT create an Issue or Pull Request.
-Please contact me through email or message (minsu.kim@hanarin.uk or Discord iam.ayaan).
+Please contact me through email or message (minsu.kim@lunaiz.com or Discord iam.ayaan).